XBorg (XBG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XBorg Historical Price

-According to the latest data gathered on XBorg live price page, the current price of XBorg is 0.072816USD.
-The circulating supply of XBorg(XBG) is 215.00M XBG , giving it a market capitalization of $15.66M.
+According to the latest data gathered on XBorg live price page, the current price of XBorg is 0.081153USD.
+The circulating supply of XBorg(XBG) is 215.00M XBG , giving it a market capitalization of $17.42M.

 The XBorg Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XBG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.